anjaustin/secure-docker-with-tls/README.md

 cat override.conf # Make sure the `newlines` are actually newlines and not the ASCII characters.
 ```

-Next, create the service directory to allow the docker daemon use your new configuration.
+Next, create the service directory to allow the Docker daemon use of your new configuration.

 ```bash
 sudo mkdir /etc/systemd/system/docker.service.d